aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 & \displaystyle f'(x_n) = \frac{f(x_{n}) - f(x_{n-1})}{\Delta x}.
 \end{cases}

-The inconvenience of this formulation is that it is second-order accurate for interior grid points but only first order at boundary nodes.
+The inconvenience of this formulation is that it is second-order accurate for interior grid points but only first-order accurate at boundary nodes.
 It might not seem a big issue, but for certain problems the overall accuracy of the solution will be first order throughout the domain and not second order as we might have wished.
 We will give an example of this behavior later on.

 To improve our discretized operator, we have to find second-order accurate expressions for the boundary nodes and we can use Taylor's theorem to achieve this goal.
 At the left boundary node we have: